loning/universe/03_theoretical_framework.md

 ## English Version

-# Theoretical Framework of Quantum-Classical Dualism

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6), outlining the overall framework and structure of the theory.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), outlining the overall framework and structure of the theory.

 ### Theory Overview